IBM-Cloud/techxchange-labs/docs/agentic-1813/04-deploying-sample-agentic-ai-application.md

 variable "watsonx_ai_api_key" {
   type        = string
+  description = "The API key for IBM watsonx in the target account.
+If this key is not provided, the IBM Cloud API key will be used instead." sensitive   = true default     = null
+}

+variable "container_registry_api_key" {
+  type        = string
-  description = "The API key of the IBM watsonx in the target account." sensitive   = true
+  description = "The API key of the container registry in the target account.
+If this key is not provided, the IBM Cloud API key will be used instead." sensitive   = true default     = null
 }

 variable "watsonx_project_id" {